Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 xpath "boolean(count(//h1))" == true
 xpath "//h1" exists # Equivalent but simpler
 ```
+{% endraw %}

 As the XPath query `boolean(count(//h1))` returns a boolean, the predicate value in the assert must be either
 `true` or `false` without double quotes.
 On the other side, say you have an article node and you want to check the value of some
 [data attributes]:

 ```xml